chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 ![](images/deployment2.png)

-*Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
-Once you complete the first step of Deploying to Azure above, you can jump head to (../03-configure-app-service-for-cd/README.md)*
+> 📝 Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
+Once you complete the first step of Deploying to Azure above, you can jump head to [03-configure-app-service-for-cd](../03-configure-app-service-for-cd/README.md)

 ## Prerequisites (Local Development Only)